Why Should You Do Kegels?

 To do a kegel, simply contract and release your pelvic floor muscles.
 To get the feel of it, first sit on the toilet and try to urinate.
 Once it starts to flow, squeeze to hold the urine in, the muscles you contract in to stop the flow are your pelvic floor muscles.
 Contracting and relaxing these muscles is a kegel exercise!
 Try to hold each action (contracting and releasing) for 3 seconds each.

 You can do this anywhere, no gym required.
-And the thing we said about better orgasms..you can do kegels during penetrative P in V sex, for a new sensation you and your partner are both sure to enjoy.
-For more ways to up your pleasure, check out our orgasm 101 post.
+And the thing we said about better orgasms.. you can do kegels during sex (specifically penetrative P in V sex), for a new sensation you and your partner are both sure to enjoy.
+For more ways to up your pleasure, check out our post on female orgasm tips!

+As you can see, there are lots of benefits of kegel exercises!
 Keeping your vaginal walls healthy takes less than 5 minutes every day.
 Work your way up to holding each action for 10 seconds and repeat for up to ten minutes to keep your honeypot in its best shape.
+We hope you enjoyed these kegel tips… have fun!